 - The ‘common ground’ and bi-directional relationships among obesity, diabetes and mental illness in youth including the resulting common ‘problem-space’.

 - The added complexity affecting transition processes for youth living with comorbid diabetes and mental illness.

 - Planning models and examples of tools available to assist with aspects of screening and development of integrated plans to achieve transition success and continuity of care.

 The course includes 5 Modules.
 Estimated time for successful completion is 5 – 10 hours including study of additional resources provided.

 The first 3 Modules can be accessed individually in any order

 A. Setting the Context

 C. Mental illness in Youth

-Modules D & E can be accessed only as an integrated unit starting with Module D.
+Modules D & E should be accessed as an integrated unit starting with Module D.